apache/flink/docs/dev/stream/operators/joining.md

 The elements from both sides are then passed to a user-defined `JoinFunction` or `FlatJoinFunction` where the user can emit results that meet the join criteria.

-The general can be summarized as follows:
+The general usage can be summarized as follows:

 {% highlight java %}
 stream.join(otherStream)